ersc-docs/ersc-docs.github.io/pages/workarounds.md

 <details markdown="block">
 <summary>Coop items, use option greyed out and can't warp. </summary>

+> <br/>
 > If you coop items are greyed out and you can't warp to graces.
 > <br/>
 > 1. Download the debug tool : [Nordgaren's Elden Ring Debug Tool](https://github.com/Nordgaren/Elden-Ring-Debug-Tool/releases/latest) <br/>
 > 2. Open the tool when you are loaded in on your character while solo. <br/>
-> 3. Go to the grace tab in teh tool and warp to a grace in Caelid.
+> 3. Go to the grace tab in the tool and warp to a grace in Caelid.
 Example Outside the plaza. <br/>
 > 4. In the debug tool go to the `misc` tab and type in `310`. <br/>
 > 5. Press check <br/>
 > 6. If the power button turns Green, click disable and quit to main menu.
 Then press continue from the main menu.